-- Amazon as a company is a perfect example here, who was continuously reinvesting the profits into the business to expand its operations in the year 2000.
-Amazon was continuously booking losses for several years from its inception since it was concentrating to sustain and grow.
+- Amazon, as a company, is a perfect example here, who was continuously reinvesting the profits into the business to expand its operations in the year 2000.
+Amazon was continuously booking losses for several years from its inception since it was concentrating on sustaining and growing.

 Difference Between Dividend Reinvestments vs Dividends

 Broadly, when an investor invests in mutual funds, he gets to select which plan he opts to invest in, i.e., Dividend plan or Dividend Reinvestment plan, so let us see which plan is better from the return perspective.

 - Dividend Plan – In this plan, an investor gets all his dividends in cash as per the fund units he owns, and accordingly, the Net asset value of the fund goes down proportionately with the amount paid for the dividend.
 So, an investor whose daily values NAV of the portfolio notices a significant drop in the value of their portfolio.